realPy/hogosuru/README.md

 # jswasm

 ## Synopsis
+jsawsm is a part of a personel project and export to the community.

 jswasm is a lib replacement for syscall/js and help to use syscall with handle error (not panic)
 The standard syscall/js doesn't provide a way to handle error and panics when error occurs.